mbodm/WPF-DependencyInjection/README.md

 ### So, whats going on ?

 All interessting things happen in file "*App.xaml.cs*".
 All the stuff explained above is just there for one simple reason: We need some stuff, that use our DI.
-All 3 samples exists, cause i am not sure, what best practice is.
+All 3 samples exists, cause i am not sure what best practice is.
 Either using Microsofts Host, as they demonstrate in a Console Application sample on MSDN, or by just using the DI classes itself, without their Host stuff.
 Nonetheless, all the different variants are set up in "*App.xaml.cs*" whereas all the other files are just there for demonstration purposes.
 So have a look at that file specifically.

 Have fun.